Skip to content

 This page is for new arrivals.
 If you are a housing adviser please click here for information more relevant to you.

-Who is self-sufficent?
+Who is self-sufficient?

 You are a self-sufficient EEA national with a right to reside if: